Metaswitch/clearwater-readthedocs/Clearwater-DNS-Usage.md

 #### Creating Zone Entry

-To create an entry for your root zone, edit the `/etc/bind/named.conf.local` file to add a line of the following form, replacing `<zone>` with your zone name.
+To create an entry for your zone, edit the `/etc/bind/named.conf.local` file to add a line of the following form, replacing `<zone>` with your zone name.

     zone "<zone>" IN { type master; file "/etc/bind/db.<zone>"; };